waku-org/nwaku/docs/tutorial/onchain-rln-relay-chat2.md

 ## Overview
 Figure 1 provides an overview of the interaction of the chat2 clients with the test fleets and the membership contract.
-At a high level, when a chat2 client is run with Waku-RLN-Relay mounted in on-chain mode, it creates RLN credential (i.e., an identity key and an identity commitment key) and sends a transaction to the membership contract to register the corresponding membership identity commitment key.
+At a high level, when a chat2 client is run with Waku-RLN-Relay mounted in on-chain mode, it creates an RLN credential (i.e., an identity key and an identity commitment key) and sends a transaction to the membership contract to register the corresponding membership identity commitment key.
-This transaction will also transfer `0.001` Ethers to the contract as membership fee.
+This transaction will also transfer `0.001` Ethers to the contract as a membership fee.
 This amount plus the transaction fee will be deducted from the supplied Goerli account.
 Once the transaction is mined and the registration is successful, the registered credential will get displayed on the console of your chat2 client.
 You may copy the displayed RLN credential and reuse them for the future execution of the chat2 application.